 In other words, since can be any real number and , the range of the tangent function consists of all real numbers.
 A similar method can be used to show that the range of the cotangent function is also the set of all real numbers.

-We also know that the domain of tangent includes all real numbers except any angle of the form , where is an odd integer.
-These values are excluded since tangent is undefined there.
-In fact, any line of the form (e.g. and ) is a vertical asymptote
+We also know that the domain of tangent includes all real numbers except angles of the form , where is an odd integer.
+These values are excluded since tangent is undefined for these angles.
+In fact, any line of the form , where is an odd integer (e.g., and ), is a vertical asymptote.

 Knowing the location of the vertical asymptotes, we choose the interval to plot our points for tangent.
-This interval has a length of (one period), allowing us to repeat the values to complete the graph of tangent over the entire domain.
+This interval has a length of (one period), allowing us to repeat the values to complete the graph of tangent over its entire domain.

 Recall from Definition 1.3.2 that on the unit circle, the expression denotes the ratio of the -coordinate to the -coordinate of a point associated with an angle .
-This ratio changes dynamically as varies from zero to .
+This ratio changes as varies from zero to .

 Figure2.2.9.As moves from to , this figure plots the values of .
 Move the slider for to see how changing the angle affects .
 Note that while we will generally be using radians when graphing trigonometric functions, this figure uses degrees to help visualize the angle.
+If you are viewing the PDF or a printed copy, you can scan the QR code or follow the “Standalone” link to explore the interactive version online.

 Notice the symmetrical nature of the tangent function’s graph with respect to the origin, a feature explained in Section 1.5.7, where we learned that tangent is an odd function.